Blog-Reference and Blog-Reference

 (v) As Klant makes it clear, to be a political economist does not involve a license to suspend the rules of logic.
 Toulmin is utterly wrong when he speaks of the irrelevance of formal logic.
 He is right only insofar as formal logic is vacuous if the basic/primitive/elementary concepts have no empirical content.
 Formal logic is necessary, but not sufficient.

 (vi) It is important to distinguish between method and actual application.
 Spinoza, for example, used the axiomatic-deductive method to rigorously prove the existence of God.
 This, obviously, is a misapplication.
-In general terms, the methodological blunder consists in applying formal logic to nonentities.
+In general terms, the methodological blunder consists of applying formal logic to NONENTITIES.

-(x) Economics is not even a plausible myth; the fundamental defect is that it deals with nonentities.
+(x) Economics is not even a plausible myth; the fundamental defect is that it deals with NONENTITIES.
 Because of this, all formalization has hitherto been without effect.
-This is not the fault of formalization but of the scientific incompetence of the representative economist.
+This is not the fault of formalization but of the scientific incompetence of the representative economist ― orthodox or heterodox does not matter.

 Kakarot-Handtke, E. (2014).
 Objective Principles of Economics.
 SSRN Working Paper Series, 2418851: 1–19.
 URL